jermsam/Feathers-Scss-Postgres-Chat-App/README.md

-# chat-app-postgres
+# Feathers-Scss-Postgres-Chat-App

-> A chat app styled with Scss and Served with a Restful and Websocket API built  using feathersjs
+> A chat app styled with Scss and Served with a Restful and Websocket API built  using feathersjs and sequelize with postgresql

 ## About